S3-working-group/s3-practical-guide/docs/all.md

 **Backlog:** A list of (often prioritized) uncompleted work items (deliverables), or drivers that need to be addressed.

-**Check-In:** A brief disclosure where you share something about what’s up for you and how you are, revealing thoughts, feelings, distractions or needs.
+**Check-In:** A brief disclosure where you share something about what's up for you and how you are, revealing thoughts, feelings, distractions or needs.

 **Chosen Values:** A set of principles a team (or an organization) has chosen to collectively adopt to guide their behavior in the context of their collaboration.